Amber Heard tells court she feared Depp would kill her

 On the first day of her testimony Monday at Britain’s High Court in London, Heard also denied accusations she was a heavy drug user and drinker as well as a controlling and abusive person.
 The court is examining Depp’s libel suit against The Sun newspaper over an April 2018 article that labelled him a “wife beater” for allegedly abusing Heard.

-Chronicling a series of incidents over their deteriorating relationship, that purportedly included Depp throwing a magnum of champagne and a phone at her, Heard insisted any action she took in response was purely in self-defense.
+Chronicling a series of incidents over their deteriorating relationship, that purportedly included Depp throwing a magnum of champagne and a phone at her and even a “hostage situation” in Australia in March 2015, the 34-year-old actress insisted any action she took in response was purely in self-defense.

+She also denied having a problem with her temper following questioning by Depp’s lawyer, Eleanor Laws.

+“Johnny often put me in a situation where I was confronted with unimaginable frustrations and difficulties, often that were life-threatening to me.” she told the court.

-“When I felt my life was threatened, I tried to defend myself and that started to happen years into the relationship, years into the violence,” she told the court.
-“Before that, I didn’t even try to defend myself, I just checked out.”
+“When I felt my life was threatened, I tried to defend myself and that started to happen years into the relationship, years into the violence,” she added.

-Depp’s lawyer Eleanor Laws played a recording of an argument between the pair in which Depp accuses Heard of throwing pots and other items at him the night before.
-Heard said she had hit — but not punched — Depp and that she had only thrown things “to escape him.”
+The court heard a recording of an argument between the pair, who were married from 2015 to 2017, in which Depp accuses Heard of throwing pots and other items at him the night before.
+Heard said she had hit — but not punched — Depp and that she only threw things “to escape him.”

 Heard said the argument, like so many others, had stemmed from Depp passing out once again in the bathroom after another binge.